 If you’re going low carb or want to cut calories, then cauliflower rice works, though nothing beats the real thing. 🙂

-For something fresh, my favourite by far is a cool, refreshing Yogurt Cucumber Salad.
+For something fresh, a favourite is a cool, refreshing Yogurt Cucumber Salad.
 The minted lemon yogurt dressing with the juicy bites of cucumber is literally made for Indian food.
+Indian Tomato Salad with Mint Raita is another super-fresh salad to cool that Kashmiri chilli heat.
+For something a little different and in the spirit of South Indian food, give this Cabbage & Carrot Salad with Coconut a whirl!

 Sides for Goan Fish Curry